BYU-ITC-210/BYU-ITC-210.github.io/LabWriteupInstructions.md

 This section gives a medium-high level view of the design.
 This should include the following:
 * 2-3 Paragraphs describing your technical design with a focus on how it works.
 * A UML Diagram appropriate to the lab.
 (Not required for the Lab 1 writeup.)
-* Two or three screenshots illustrating what the web site looks like.
+* 2-3 screenshots illustrating what the web site looks like.
 * Descriptions of each file that you created or modified as part of the lab. (index.html, etc).

 Label each screenshot and UML diagram with a useful caption.
 For example: "UML of Data Storage through JSON format" or "The Drop-Down Menu for the Carousel on the Main Page."